Erdogan orders coast guard to stop migrants and refugees crossing Aegean | DW | 07.03.2020

 "The approach of not intervening against migrants wishing to leave Turkey remains in practice but this (new) approach covers sea crossings because of the dangers."

-Crossings from Turkey to Lesbos have surged in recent weeks after Turkey declared it would not stop migrants from attempting to reach the European Union.
+Crossings from Turkey to Lesbos have surged in recent weeks after Turkey declared it would not stop migrants and refugees from attempting to reach the European Union.

-Greece has accused Turkey of using the migrants as pawns in a political game, while the Turkish side have accused Greece of endangering migrants' lives by damaging their boats in the water.
+Greece has accused Turkey of using the migrants and refugees as pawns in a political game, while the Turkish side have accused Greece of endangering migrants' lives by damaging their boats in the water.

 Turkey hosts nearly 4 million refugees from the Syrian war, and has a deal with the EU to prevent them from moving into the bloc.